In Brighton & Hove there are around 16,000 households who are unable to afford their heat and power costs.

 Once a referral has been made, an energy advisor from LEAP will contact you to discuss your situation and offer you tailored advice to your needs.
 This may result in an additional referral to a relevant organisation or a follow-up home visit.

 A further option available to you would be to book an energy survey with BHESCo.
-We believe that home owners should maximise the energy efficiency of their own homes before investing in any renewable energy solutions.
+We believe that homeowners should maximise the energy efficiency of their own homes before investing in any renewable energy solutions.
 Through an energy survey our Energy Saving Team will conduct an on-site analysis in order to provide a through and detailed examination of the heating and powering of your property.
 Following on from this, a detailed report will be created recommending the most cost-effective solutions

 This report will also measure and compare the reduction in demand we would expect installing different types of energy saving measures and other green energy solutions would result in.